leodlpy7/dotfiles/README.md

   - [ ] fish
   - [ ] starship
   - [ ] kitty
+  - [ ] waybar
 - [ ] restructure nix configuration
 - [ ] put background into dotfiles
 - [ ] swaylock/swayidle to hyprlock

+## Packages

+I use this packages (the list does not assume to be complete):

+- blueman
+- btop
+- discord
+- firefox
+- fish
+- git
+- hypr
+  - hyprland
+  - hyprlock
+  - hyprpaper
+- intellij
+- jdk
+- kitty
+- nvim
+- rofi
+- spotify
+- swayidle (will be removed soon)
+- swaylock (will be removed soon)
+- thunar